How Do You Activate the Anti-Lock Brake System

 Anti-lock brake sensors are typically magnetically triggered.
 As the reluctor's teeth pass the sensor, the normal pulsing rhythm of wheel motion indicates normal operation.

-The ABS light shows a no error code when the ABS wiring sensor wiring is not right,, if the one wheel bearing is bad, if the tires need alignment or the tires are torn or if one f the ABS sensor has a recurring fault
+The ABS light shows a no error code when the ABS wiring sensor wiring is not right, if one wheel bearing is bad, if the tires need alignment or the tires are torn, or if one of the ABS sensors has a recurring fault